Skip to page content

 About this Artist

-An alumnus of the Ryan Opera Center at Lyric Opera of Chicago, Merola Opera Program at San Francisco Opera, and Wolf Trap Opera in Vienna, Virginia, Portillo grew up in San Antonio, Texas, and currently resides in Minneapolis, Minnesota.
+An alumnus of the Ryan Opera Center at Lyric Opera of Chicago, the Merola Opera Program at San Francisco Opera, and Wolf Trap Opera in Vienna, Virginia, Mr. Portillo grew up in San Antonio, Texas, and resides in Zürich, Switzerland.